 2H2O → HO– + H3O+

-As most acid/base reactions take place in water, it is common not to include it in the equations:
+Because most acid/base reactions occur in water, generally water is not included in the equations:

 HA → A– + H+